trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi.md

 spline_func(x,y) = spline_interpolation(spline_struct, x, y)
 ```

 Then the two dimensional shallow water equations are defined, where the gravitational constant has been chosen to be `3.0` and the initial water height `55.0`.
-Afterward, the initial condition is defined.
+Afterwards, the initial condition is defined.
 Similar to the one dimensional case, in the center of the domain, a circular part with a diameter of `100.0` is chosen where the initial water height is chosen to be `10.0` units higher.

 ```julia
 equations = ShallowWaterEquations2D(gravity_constant=3.0, H0=55.0)